Reuse & Recycle

 Other non-profit organizations in town regularly hold rummage sales at their facilities including St. John's on Church St, Historical Society and more - look for lawn signs, notices in the local papers, and social media postings

-More info and options
+More info and Options

 Check out the Hopkinton Public Library where you can borrow not only physical and online books and AV recordings but all kinds of things - try something before you buy it, or borrow it if you only need it occasionally